 - Google Account Manager (use the latest version)

-- Google Services Framework 9 (do not use version 10 or later if you’re using a tablet running Fire OS 7, as it’s based on Android 9)
+- Google Services Framework 9 (Or if you’re using a tablet running Fire OS 8, then use Google Serves Framework 10)

 - Google Play Services (use a recent version compatible ARM64 and Android 9+ for Fire OS 7 or Android 11+ for Fire OS 8)